jhgarner/Xest-Window-Manager/src/README.md

 make.
 Other than Lib.hs, the files in here are the only ones that can do actual IO.

-Base defines a bunch of typeclasses used by the Capability library.
-Capability is not a particularly well known package so I should probably provide some context about whey I use it.
+Xest uses `freer-simple` because it doesn't memory leak and it's well supported.
+There have been a handful of effect systems used by Xest in the past.

 Near the beginning of the project, Xest had something that looked a lot like the X monad.
 In an attempt to refactor the project and make things less unwieldy,